XP3R-Inc/technical-assessment/README.md

   `customer` / `crm_opportunities` tables, and running SQL queries.

 Use the same credentials stored in `.env` when configuring Beekeeper Studio.

-### Required Git / .env Workflow

-Every candidate should follow the steps in `docs/workflow.md`:

-- Clone the repository and create a personal feature branch such as `feature/<lastname>-assessment`.
-- Copy `.env.example` to `.env`, fill in the credentials you provide, and export `ENV_FILE` so the FastAPI app can load the file.
-- Install dependencies with Python 3.13 inside a virtual environment, then run `uvicorn app.main:app --reload --port 8000`.
-- Commit frequently, push to origin, and be ready to share the branch or PR at the end of the session.

 ## Verifying the Server